gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 # Introduction to the Tidyverse
 _[Back to top](#contents)_

-In this session we will learn how to read data into R and plot it, allowing us to explore how environmental variables affect the microbes of Lake Ontario.
+In this session we will learn how to read data into R and plot it, allowing us to explore environmental data from the estuary.
 We'll use functions from the `tidyverse` to make working with our data easier.

 > ## The tidyverse vs Base R
 > If you've used R before, you may have learned commands that are different than the ones we will be using during this workshop.
 We will be focusing on functions from the [tidyverse](https://www.tidyverse.org/).
 The "tidyverse" is a collection of R packages that have been designed to work well together and offer many convenient features that do not come with a fresh install of R (aka "base R").
 These packages are very popular and have a lot of developer support including many staff members from RStudio.
 These functions generally help you to write code that is easier to read and maintain.
 We believe learning these tools will help you become more productive more quickly.